 This guide provides all the information you need to know about artist markers, the history of artist markers, the variations in types, the differences between alcohol markers and other types of markers for art, what they are used for, and most importantly, what you should be looking for in your artist’s journey.

-What Is the History of Artist Markers?
+What Is the History of Alcohol Markers?

 The first known fountain brush pen was invented in 1926, and a little over 20 years later, the popularity of markers rose considerably due to the production of Magic Markers.
-When people began to discover all the great many uses and possibilities of markers, artist markers continued to rise to fame.
+When people began to discover all the great uses and possibilities of markers, artist markers continued to rise to fame.
 More varieties of markers have developed in the many years since then and are widely used to this day.

 What Are Alcohol Markers and What Are They Used For?